Moustache cup

 The moustache cup (or mustache cup) is a drinking cup with a semicircular ledge inside.
 The ledge, called a moustache guard, has a half moon-shaped opening to allow the passage of liquids and serves as a guard to keep moustaches dry.
-It is generally acknowledged to have been invented in the 1870s by British potter Harvey Adams (1835–?).
+It is generally acknowledged to have been invented in the 1870s by British potter Harvey Adams (born 1835).

 Historic context

 Moustaches flourished throughout the Victorian era, and by the early twentieth century, the British Army required soldiers to grow a moustache.
 Often, moustache wax was applied to the moustache to keep it stiff, with every hair in place.
 When drinking hot liquids, steam from the drink would melt the wax, which would drip into the cup.
 Sipping hot tea or coffee would also often stain moustaches.

 Production

 The new invention spread all over the European continent and soon, every famous potter was making the new cups.
 A multiplicity of moustache cups were made by famous manufactories such as Meissen, Royal Crown Derby, Imari, Royal Bayreuth, Limoges and others.
 Each potter created his own version of this masculine tableware and the news of that invention soon spread to America.

 Although many moustache cups were made in America, the earliest were marked with names which led buyers to believe they were actually manufactured in England.
 This was due to the popularity of English-made ceramics.
 Therefore, with the exception of the quadruple silverplate moustache cups made in the U.S., it is nowadays extremely difficult to find an authentic Victorian moustache cup bearing an American pottery mark.